jbanday808/Enterprise-Threat-Hunting/docs/detection-engineering.md

 ---

-### Figure 3

-PowerShell detection query used to identify encoded PowerShell execution and suspicious scripting behavior.
+**Figure 3:** PowerShell detection query used to identify encoded PowerShell execution and suspicious scripting behavior.

 ---